inasafe/inasafe-doc/docs/source/user-docs/application-help/converter.rst

 Shakemap Converter
 ==================

-Shakemaps are useful for carrying out contingency planning for the event of an earthquake.
+Shakemaps are useful for carrying out contingency planning for an earthquake event.
 Normally these are distributed as grid.xml files which are not usable in |project_name| or QGIS.
-This tool will import a grid.xml file as a GEOTIFF file from where it can be used within |project_name|.
+The Shakemap Converter tool imports a grid.xml file as a GEOTIFF file so that it can be used within |project_name|.

 Two different interpolation algorithms can be used during the import process - ``Nearest Neighbour`` and ``Inverse Distance``.
 After the conversion, the tool